fmerg/pymerkle/docs/target/source/storage.rst

 Simple list
 -----------

-This is the simplest possible non-persistent implementation utilizing a list as storage.
-It expects strings as entries and encodes them in utf-8 before hashing.
+This is a simple non-persistent implementation utilizing a list as storage.
+It expects entries to be strings, which it encodes in utf-8 before hashing.

 .. code-block:: python